Apple headphones: Classic round earbuds

-Apple's original earbuds shipped with the original iPod, released on October 23, 2001.
+Apple's original earphones shipped with the original iPod, released on October 23, 2001.
 They were never given a formal name and were referred to variously as "iPod headphones" and "the iPod's earbud-style headphones".
 They were bundled with two pairs of foam covers.
 The second generation added a plastic slider to allow the user to limit the gap between the wires.
 The third generation were redesigned with a slightly longer strain relief, a slightly smaller speaker grill, and the left/right marking being moved from the outside to the inside.

 iPhone Stereo Headset

 The iPhone Stereo Headset was introduced in 2007 and was bundled with the original iPhone and iPhone 3G, and featured a control capsule in-line with the left earbud's wire with a microphone and a single button, actuated by squeezing the unit, which can be programmed to control calls, presentations, music and video playback, launch Siri, or take pictures with the Camera application.
-There was also a version without the microphone that was more rare.
+There was also a version without the microphone that was rarer.
 There have been many reports of moisture problems with the remote/mic.